Aorta3698/dusk/src/chapters/faq.md

 ```

 ## How did you make the figures in [Layout](./layout.md)?
-It is from [here](https://keymap-drawer.streamlit.app/) with the following setting:
+It is from [here](https://keymap-drawer.streamlit.app/) with the following settings:
 ```
 layout:
   qmk_keyboard: chocofi